dddrrreee/cs240lx-22spr/labs/13-verilog-uart/README.md

-# Part 1: UART receiver
+# Part 1: UART receiver by Zach

 UART is a simple protocol for communication over a wire.
 Data is received over one wire and transmitted over another.